Same World, Differently Given: History-Dependent Perceptual Reorganization in Artificial Agents: Discussion

 \subsection{Two Architectural Pillars: Perspectival Perception and Self-Regulating Maturity}

 The results converge on two coupled architectural contributions that define the model's approach to perspectival organization.
 The first is \textit{perspectival perception}: the same nominal observation can be encoded differently depending on the observer's accumulated stance.
-This is implemented through the FiLM layer, which transforms $z_{\mathrm{raw}}$ as a function of $g$, such that the perceptual representation $z_t$ is structurally conditioned by experiential history (Fig.~\ref{fig4}(a)-(b)).
-In phenomenological terms, what changes is not the stimulus but the mode of its disclosure.
+This is implemented through the FiLM layer, which transforms $z_{\mathrm{raw}}$ as a function of $g$, such that the perceptual representation $z_t$ is structurally conditioned by experiential history (Fig.~\ref{fig:probe}(a)--(b)).
+In phenomenological terms, what changes is not the \textit{stimulus} itself but the \textit{mode of its disclosure}.
 The world does not change; the way it is given to the agent does.

 The second is \textit{self-regulating maturity}: openness to revision is not fixed externally but determined in part by the system's own state.
-Since AlphaNet takes $g_{t-1}$ as input, accumulated perspective shapes how readily that perspective can be revised.
-The ablation analysis demonstrates this clearly (Fig.~\ref{fig5}).
-Only adaptive self-modulation produces the characteristic pattern of initial openness and progressive consolidation, paralleling developmental accounts of mature cognitive organization as a balance between plasticity and stability \citep{kegan1982, dipaolo2005}.
+Here, the term ``maturity'' is used in a restricted sense borrowed from constructive-developmental psychology \cite{kegan1982}, denoting the capacity to balance openness to revision against the stability of accumulated organization - while neither collapsing into rigidity nor into perpetual reactivity.
+In the model, this capacity corresponds directly to the measured $\alpha$ dynamic: initially high plasticity, progressive consolidation, and selective reopening under perturbation (Fig.~\ref{fig:ablation}).

 Most importantly, \textbf{these two pillars are inseparable.} Perspectival perception without self-regulating maturity would be unstable, as each new input would reorganize perception without constraint.
 By the same token, self-regulating maturity without perspectival perception would be inert, as the system could modulate its own plasticity without any downstream consequence for how the world is taken up.
 The feedback loop between $g$ and $z_t$---perspective shapes perception, and gated perception in turn drives the perspective update---gives the architecture its characteristic dynamics.
-In other words, this feedback loop constitutes the minimal mechanism by which experiential history becomes an organizing condition for subsequent experience.
+Neither component, taken alone, would let history bear on how the world is subsequently encountered.